strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 |Sad         |sub            |Smiley|
 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

->Abstraction is hiding atributes that are not as important and so
+>Abstraction is hiding attributes that are not as important and so
->that devlopers can focus on more important things
+>that developers can focus on more important things
 >an example is the class happy inheriting from the Smiley class and Blinkable class

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)